 DUSHON EX DANIELS AND GIT FRESH

-BACKSTAGE IN MANSION AFTER THEIR PERFORMANCE
+SEEN BACKSTAGE IN MANSION AFTER "GIT FRESH" PERFORMANCE.

 In a time where cultures are merging more than ever, diversity has enriched our world in many ways, especially in the form of music.
 Hailing from three distinctively different backgrounds, the members of I.M.G./ Def Jam’s Git Fresh have made a name for themselves by seamlessly blending their backgrounds to create a super group that is determined to change the face of popular R&B.